codeyatri-projects/project-requests/About us.md

 If your project shows product-level potential, the Codeyatri core team will take initiative to help you launch it as a real-world product, or even support you in starting your own startup around it.
 We are not just a tech community—**we are your launchpad to build something big.**

 So, if you’ve got an idea or a finished project—let’s put it on the map.

+## Not forget to read
+   --How to add project.md.
+   --Contribution-Guidelines.md.